Handbook

 Drills

-Eden Prairie School Resource Officers are connected with each school.
+Eden Prairie School Juvenile Liaison Officers are connected with each school.
 Some have offices on campus, others visit regularly to develop relationships with students and teach safety programs.
 Officers may assist school staff with student behavior incidents when laws have been violated.
-School Resource Officers and the Facilities Department work cooperatively to review district crisis management plans and site emergency procedures so that there is a coordinated response to emergencies by the school district and emergency responders.
+Juvenile Liaison Officers and the Facilities Department work cooperatively to review district crisis management plans and site emergency procedures so that there is a coordinated response to emergencies by the school district and emergency responders.

 Visitor Check-In

 CMS school hours are 9:25-4:07.
 Students are not permitted to loiter around the building before or after school.
-Students may enter the building beginning at 9:15 AM.
-If a student needs to enter the building prior to this time they must be enrolled in Eagle Zone, our before school program or have a signed note from a classroom teacher.
+Students may enter the building beginning at 9:05 am.
+If a student needs to enter the building prior to this time they must be enrolled in CMS Mornings, our before school program or have a signed note from a classroom teacher.
 Any student staying after school must be enrolled in an after school activity.
 Violation of these expectations will result in school consequences.

 Transportation